Julien-cpsn/ATAC/README.md

 ## How to run

-Simply clone the repository and use :
+Make sur your rust version is updated first.
+Then, simply clone the repository and use :
 ```bash
 cargo run
 ```